intersystems-dach/ownobjectscriptextension/README.md

 ### Create

 -   `Ask For Package First`: Set if the extension should ask for the package first (Default: _disabled_).
+-   `Service: Add Target Config Names`: If enabled a property called `TargetConfigNames` will be added to your service, that represent the business partners inside of the production.
+(Default: _disabled_).

 ---